Cook smarter

 • Recipe doesn't specify a brand: assume Diamond Crystal if the author is American.
 When in doubt, start with less and taste

 The safest approach is always to measure salt by weight.
-A kitchen scale removes all brand confusion — 10g of kosher salt is 10g regardless of the brand.
+A kitchen scale removes all brand confusion.

 How to season with kosher salt